What this covers

 After the sock, the water flows through biological media — porous pellets or rings riddled with microscopic pores.
 All that internal surface area is the real estate for the beneficial bacteria that convert toxic ammonia and nitrite into safer nitrate, and it's the part that makes a sump worth building.
 More surface area means more bacteria, which means more fish and heavier feeding the tank can handle before ammonia starts to creep.

-And about the amount: a single 300g bag (about half a liter) is a starting point sized to the small 10-to-29-gallon tanks this build targets, not a 'fill the whole chamber' number.
+And about the amount: a single 300g bag (about half a liter) is a starting point sized to the small 10-to-29-gallon tanks this build targets.
+You don't need to fill the whole chamber.
 One bagful is plenty for a nano-to-mid setup.
-As you add fish or move to a bigger display, add a second bag — you scale the media to the bioload, not all at once up front.
+As you add fish or move to a bigger display, add a second bag.
+Scale the media up with the bioload instead of buying it all up front.
 And unlike floss and carbon, bio media is never thrown out or deep-cleaned: once it's colonized it's the living engine of the tank, so you only ever rinse it gently.

 Floss and carbon: the media most people run

 Mechanical is what catches the dirt, and you've got two ways to do the fine polish on top of the sock.
-Loose poly filter floss is the cheapest — pile a handful on and toss-and-replace it when it browns.
+Loose poly filter floss is the cheapest.
+Pile a handful on and toss-and-replace it when it browns.
 Or use a bonded filter pad: a firmer blue-and-white sheet you cut to fit your sump, lay flat in the flow, and rinse a few times before it needs replacing.
 The pad holds its shape and lasts longer; the floss is cheaper and finer.
-Either one polishes out the haze the sock lets through — pick whichever you'll actually keep up with, and we stock both off the wall by the foot or the sheet.
+Either one polishes out the haze the sock lets through.
+Pick whichever you'll actually keep up with.
+We carry both.

 Biological is the bio media you packed in the last step.
 That's the part that actually keeps fish alive by growing the bacteria that eat ammonia — never deep-clean it.